13 Best Podcast Recording Software

 Audacity

 Looking for a super budget-friendly option?
-Look no further than Audacity.
+Put the credit card away and look no further than Audacity.
 This recording software is absolutely free to the public and is easily downloaded onto almost any device.
 This audio recording and editing software has all the basic features you’ll need to produce a podcast, minus a few key capabilities like multitrack recording and live support.

 Pros: